Dosage & Administration

 - Use aseptic technique when preparing the COLUMVI diluted solution for intravenous infusion.

-- Determine the dose, total volume of COLUMVI solution, and the number of COLUMVI vials needed (see Table 7).
+Dilution for Intravenous Bag Infusion- Determine the dose, total volume of COLUMVI solution, and the number of COLUMVI vials needed (see Table 7).

-- Withdraw the volume of 0.9% Sodium Chloride Injection or 0.45% Sodium Chloride Injection from the infusion bag according to Table 7 and discard.
+- Select an appropriate size infusion bag of 0.9% Sodium Chloride Injection or 0.45% Sodium Chloride Injection (see Table 7).

-- Withdraw the required volume of COLUMVI from vial(s) using a sterile needle and syringe and dilute into the infusion bag of 0.9% Sodium Chloride Injection or 0.45% Sodium Chloride Injection according to Table 7 to a final concentration of 0.1 mg/mL to 0.6 mg/mL.
-Discard any unused portion left in the vial.
+- Withdraw the required volume of COLUMVI from the vial(s) using a sterile needle and syringe and dilute into the infusion bag to a final concentration of 0.1 mg/mL to 0.6 mg/mL according to Table 7.

-- Refrigerated at 2°C to 8°C (36°F to 46°F) for up to 64 hours, or
+)2.7 Storage and AdministrationStorage of Diluted ProductImmediately use diluted COLUMVI solution.
+If not used immediately, the diluted solution can be stored:- Refrigerated at 2°C to 8°C (36°F to 46°F) for up to 64 hours, or

 - At room temperature up to 25°C (77°F) for up to 4 hours.

-- See Table 1 for duration of infusion.
+- See Table 1for duration of infusion.
 The maximum time for the administration of the diluted infusion solution may be extended up to 8 hours (see Table 4).

 - Do not mix COLUMVI with other drugs.